 …women’s issues or children’s issues—we get sidelined.
 We do not get funding.
 We do not get the attention…

-AA: And yeah, wow that that was just stunning and I’m I’m still I mean you talked a little bit about this at the fundraiser that I attended but just hearing it again.
-Um I was aware of period poverty as an international issue in developing countries and I have volunteered before like making period products.
-Reusable ones for days for girls that were being sent to other countries but hearing you talk about it again at the fundraiser and today just to be reminded that this is happening in our own neighborhoods to people so people we know sometimes and we would never even know it because there’s so much stigma and shame around it.
-So it’s just sobering.
+AA: And yeah, wow that was just stunning and you talked a little bit about this at the fundraiser that I attended but just hearing it again… I was aware of period poverty as an international issue in developing countries and I have volunteered before making period products.
+Reusable ones for Days For Girls that were being sent to other countries.
+But hearing you talk about it again at the fundraiser and today, just to be reminded that this is happening in our own neighborhoods to people we know, and we would never even know it because there’s so much stigma and shame around it.
+So it’s sobering.
 And it makes it that much more urgent that this is a problem that we can solve in our own community.
-So how can we get involved emily how can we help this problem get solved and.
+So how can we get involved, Emily, how can we help this problem get solved?

 EM: That’s such a good question and thank you for asking it, because we can all do something and there are a few different levels of involvement with us.
-We have a piece where it’s donating product, donating tampons and pads to local homeless shelters, local schools, food banks, whatever your community has depending on the state that you live in.
+It’s donating product, donating tampons and pads to local homeless shelters, local schools, food banks, whatever your community has depending on the state that you live in.
 And that’s an important piece of this, right?
-But ultimately that does not solve period poverty, and the cool thing about period poverty is that it is solvable in our lifetimes!
+But ultimately that does not solve period poverty.
+And the cool thing about period poverty is that it is solvable in our lifetimes!
 Poverty is this big, overwhelming issue—women experience it at much higher rates.
-I’m sure you know this, and I’ve talked about this before—but the reality is that we can remove this barrier in our lifetime, which is what gets me like super excited inside.
+I’m sure you know this, and I’ve talked about this before—but the reality is that we can remove this barrier in our lifetime, which is what gets me super excited inside.

 That’s the first thing; the next thing is, of course, donate product.
 That’s probably the next easiest thing to do.
-The next level would be really reaching out to your legislators, seeing if there are any community organizations in your areas that are working on legislation around this; there are several that have cropped up.
+The next level would be reaching out to your legislators, seeing if there are any community organizations in your area that are working on legislation around this; there are several that have cropped up.
 If not, join us, The Period Project.
 The Policy Project is the website and come and look at what we’re doing.
 We’re doing some training for other people in other states, if this is something that really speaks to you and you want to get involved with the legislature in your state or at a national level.
-That’s something you can do, because ultimately we just have to have our government recognize this.
+Because ultimately we have to have our government recognize this.
 And then getting businesses involved.
 If you work, please talk to your business about how important it is to put period products in bathrooms.
-That’s a kind of an embarrassing ask.
+That’s kind of an embarrassing ask.
 It’s ridiculous that it’s embarrassing, but do it.
 Stay where you are.

 Lift where you stand is our whole ideology behind this.
 If you’re a stay-at-home mom, that’s great.
 You have enormous impact—talk to your daughters, talk to your sons.
 If you are a woman or person who works, talk about it there.
 If you have some extra time and could get involved legislatively, do it there.
 There are a lot of different layers to this one, and just lift where you stand.